SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 2. Click the **Add Observation** button.
    <img class="my-3" src="/images/aggregate_page_no_obs.png"/>

-3. Enter an **Effective From** date.
+3. Enter an *Effective From* date.
 This will determine the start of the period for which the observations should be considered part of the aggregate.
 Check the boxes for each observation to be included in the aggregate.
-Note that to add observations for different time periods, you will need to repeat this process with a different **Effective From** date.
+Note that to add observations for different time periods, you will need to repeat this process with a different *Effective From* date.

    <img class="my-3" src="/images/aggregate_observation_form.png"/>

-4. After submitting the form, you will be returned to the aggregate page, which will list the newly associated observations and their "Effective From" dates.
+4. After submitting the form, you will be returned to the aggregate page, which will list the newly associated observations and their *Effective From* dates.

    <img class="my-3" src="/images/aggregate_page_with_obs.png"/>